trvon/Shrink/README.md

 - Nginx
 - Google

+## How to Build

+## Dependencies

 ## How the directory is setup

-## Dependencies
--

 ## Future Goals of this Work
-[]	Complete the integration of social media sharing and crowdsource curation of popular summaries []	Caching Summaries based upon research intensive tasks []	Peer reviewing
+- [ ]	Complete the integration of social media sharing and crowdsource curation of popular summaries

-## How to Build
+- [ ]	Caching Summaries based upon research intensive tasks
+- [ ]	Peer reviewing

 ### Back-end